-The CPF's financial statements present fairly, in all material respects, CPF's financial position as of September 30, 2022, and 2021, and its net cost of operations, changes in net position, and budgetary resources for the fiscal years then ended in accordance with U.S. generally accepted accounting principles.
+- The CPF's financial statements present fairly, in all material respects, CPF's financial position as of September 30, 2023, and 2022, and its net cost of operations, changes in net position, and budgetary resources for the fiscal years then ended in accordance with U.S. generally accepted accounting principles. - Maintained, in all material respects, effective internal control over financial reporting; and - No reportable noncompliance with provisions of laws tested or other matters.